 I prepare for my morning commute by mounting my trusty silver chariot, a beautiful machine.
 If truth be told, my mounting is more like an unceremonious plopping into position followed by a sigh and utterance of, “Here we go.”
 My silver chariot comes complete with XM satellite radio and a Garmin Dash Cam that tells me who’s doing what and to whom.
 Usually, it’s warning me of my Magoo like driving tactics from changing lanes to near collisions.
 I notice at the stop-and-go machines (some call them traffic lights), that many of my fellow commuters are looking at their iPhones, some are even driving while texting, having mastered the art of the knee-steer.
 In fact, it seems as though hardly anyone is paying attention to what they are actually doing.
 The machines have made everything perfunctory.

 After arriving at work it’s on to my email machine to answer the other poor saps being prodded by their machines to keep up.
 The day is not complete if I don’t spend some time working to configure a machine or it’s software to explain to it how it can work better.
 I look forward to working with the easy to deal with machines when I get home.

-I do finally get home and think that, in the time I have saved in listening to my machines I expect to finally get around to deleting some of those recorded movies that my cable box has been warning me, “Your storage is almost full!”
+I do finally get home.
+Just in time to realize I have saved too many movies in DVR and I expect to finally get around to deleting some of those recorded movies that my cable box has been warning me about, “Your storage is almost full!”
 Or maybe I should tackle those pictures on my iPhone before I go over my 5GB limit.
 So many choices, so little time.
 I find during times like this it helps to remind myself of the acronym, WWTLD or What Would The Luddites Do?
 No scratch that, “Alexa remind me to set a reminder to take a break from the machines.”